-Join me for a walking tour of the failed Seattle Commons project.
+Join me for a virtual tour of the failed Seattle Commons project.
 The park was a proposed redevelopment plan for South Lake Union, the neighborhood now at the center of Seattle’s tech-fueled population explosion.
 It was narrowly voted down by Seattleites in the mid-1990's.
 Referred to as “Seattle’s Central Park,” the plan would have created a large urban park in the center of the neighborhood, which is now occupied by blocks of skyscrapers.
-We’ll tour the area, learning about the various development plans and major land transformations throughout South Lake Union’s history.
+We’ll do a virtual tour of the area, learning about the various development plans and major land transformations throughout South Lake Union’s history.
 You’ll hear about the political and economic trends that led to the Seattle Commons plan and its rejection by Seattle voters, and we’ll discuss the future of Seattle’s urban core in the wake of the current population boom.

 Hi, I’m Chris, a member of the Atlas Obscura community.